peterruler/cats-dogs-server/README.md

 - do a `mkdir uploads` in the root directory

-# list of imporant files
+# list of important files

 - `catsanddogs.py` the python script
 - `app.js` the node backend, upload and shellrun python